US extends mask rule for travel while weighing new approach

 TSA said the extra month will give the U.S. Centers for Disease Control and Prevention time to develop new, more targeted policies that will consider the number of cases of COVID-19 nationally and in local communities, and the risk of new variants.

-The TSA enforces the mask rule, which extends to planes, buses, trains and transit hubs.
+The TSA enforces the rule, which extends to planes, buses, trains and transit hubs.

 As of March 3, more than 90% of the U.S. population lived in areas with low or medium COVID-19 case levels, meaning that the CDC no longer recommends face masks in public indoor settings.